Strategy for identifying Vera C. Rubin Observatory kilonova candidates for targeted gravitational-wave searches: Conclusions

 In addition, we also showed that the sample of kilonvoa candidates detected by Rubin/\fink\ is heavily contaminated by other variables and transients, such as supernovae and asteroids.
 We have developed selection criteria designed to suppress this contamination as much as possible.
 We then estimated the number of contaminants that match our selection criteria using archival data from the Zwicky Transient Facility.
 We find that even using our strictest selection criteria, there will be around 30 events per month matching our selection criteria that are not kilonovae.
 Our estimate provides a lower limit for the contamination rate for Rubin/LSST.
 The true contamination rate for Rubin is currently unknown.
 Based on the ratio of the number of alerts emitted by ZTF ($\sim 2 \times 10^{5}$ per night) and Rubin ($\sim 1 \times 10^{7}$ per night), it could potentially be up to a factor of 50 worse than this.
 The true contamination rate from Rubin should be well measured by the start of the Fifth LIGO/Virgo/Kagra observing run.
 The severe contamination will also increase the computational cost of a subthreshold gravitational wave search.
 For kilonovoa candidates with a known distance (e.g., from a host galaxy with a known redshift), a binary neutron star merger origin may be able to be excluded if the gravitational wave searches can produce an exclusion distance greater than the distance of the event \citep[cf.][]{Abadie:2012ApJ}.

+An example of a recent kilonova imposter during O4 is SN2025ulz (identified by ZTF; \citealt{Stein:2025GCN}), which was initially considered a possible counterpart to the gravitational-wave trigger S250818k due to its color and fade rate \citep[e.g.,][]{Hall:2025arXivEarly}.
+After approximately five days, the transient began to rebrighten, and was subsequently classified as an unrelated type II supernova \citep[][]{Franz:2025arXiv,Gillanders:2025arXiv,Hall:2025arXivDESI,Kasliwal:2025arXiv,OConnor:2025arXiv,Yang:2025arXiv}.
+This classification was only possible due to substantial follow-up of this transient.

 In contrast to previous analyses of kilonovae in Rubin \citep[e.g.,][]{Andreoni:2022ApJS}, we find that the most common band-passes an alert will be emitted in is $i$ followed shortly by $r$.
 For programmes such as ToO we encourage reducing the SNR threshold drastically.
 Only 21\% of kilonovae are detected with $\mathrm{SNR}>3$ and up to 50\% with $\mathrm{SNR}>2$.
+Blind searches can also benefit from joining different alert streams such as ZTF, LSST and LS4 in particular if the surveys are observing the same patches of the sky.
+This would require joint stream filtering and potentially benefit from multi-modal machine learning models to identify the most promising candidates.

 Using the known sky location of the candidate and the approximately known merger time, a more sensitive (`targeted') search for gravitational-wave emission associated with a binary neutron star merger can be performed \citep[][]{Kelley:2013PRD}.
 Similar previous targeted searches have shown an improvement of up to 25\% in distance over an untargeted, all-sky search, leading to a potential doubling of the detection rate \citep[][]{Williamson:2014PRDPyGRB}.
 Since Rubin only surveys $\sim 18,000$\,deg$^{2}$ in the Southern hemisphere, we expect that the increase that can be expected is smaller than for all-sky gamma-ray burst monitors.
 Further studies will be required to assess the feasibility of our proposal, and determine the improvement that can be realised in practice.
 Targeted searches for gravitational waves associated with kilonova candidates from Rubin may provide the next multi-messenger observation.